GambitBSM/gambit-style/README.md

 - cpplint

 suggestions (though note that the cpplint suggestions follow google style guidelines and some filters are disabled).

+Finally, the CI checks use

+- clang-format
+- flake8

 ## Ignored files